nitk-surathkal-unidao/week-1/Submission.md

 <br>

+### Issues Solved
-Additionally, I have addressed the following challenges:
+Additionally, I have addressed the following issues:

-### Case Sensitivity:
+Case Sensitivity:
 permits only exact matches.

 Testing any unusual input
 return null for the inputs that weren't found in COLORS array.

 Ooff... and the
-Challenges Faced:
+### Challenges Faced:
 Implemented  try and catch block wherever the assertions went wrong and it was a hard time - availing some time for my interest in blockchain against hectic schedule of the week xd...

 New topics learnt: